<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=730207053839709&amp;ev=PageView&amp;noscript=1">

 Getting the Documents You Need to Apply for Habitat Homeownership

-If you're eligible for the Twin Cities Habitat for Humanity Financial Coaching Program, you will still need to submit your application.
-In order to do that, you'll need to collect and send the required materials.
+Have you completed the Program Eligibility Questionnaire and received an email notifying you that you're eligible for the Twin Cities Habitat for Humanity Homeownership or Financial Coaching Programs?
+If so, you will need to submit a program application.
+In order to do that, you'll need to collect and submit the required materials through the Habitat portal.
 To make your application process a little easier, we've listed all the necessary materials and some helpful tips on where to find them.

 A Social Security Number

 We need all adults’ social security numbers to verify identity.
-If you need a copy of your social security card, you can apply for a new one here or call 1-800-772-1213.
+If you need a copy of your social security card, you can apply for a copy or call 1-800-772-1213.

 If you're not sure what a pay stub should look like, here's an example.

-To verify when you started at each job, and your regular hours and pay, you will need to ask your employer to write or fill out an employment verification.
-Ask your Human Resources Department or your boss to provide a letter that includes:
+To verify your regular hours, pay, and when you started each job, you will need to ask your employer to write or fill out an employment verification.
+Ask your Human Resources department or your supervisor to provide a letter that includes the following:

 • The date you were hired